janki12496/StephanosTaekwondo/README.md

     4. Select SID: orcl
     5. Test & Connect

-6. Import 	the database file provided in SQL developer.
+6. Import the database file provided in SQL developer

-7. Import the project (StephanosTaekwondo) & angular project in eclipse workspace.
+7. Import the project (StephanosTaekwondo) & angular project in eclipse workspace

-8. Install Node.js at same location of project in eclipse workspace using command: npm (in command prompt).
-Download link: https://nodejs.org/dist/v10.16.0/node-v10.16.0-x64.msi
+8. Install Node.js at same location of project in eclipse workspace using command: npm (in command prompt) Download link: https://nodejs.org/dist/v10.16.0/node-v10.16.0-x64.msi Next,
-  Next,
   In eclipse IDE, Go to Run->Run Configurations and in Goals enter: tomcat7:run